-Formative - Formative assessment, also called classroom assessment techniques (CATs), are low-stakes, practice assessments that help both learners and the educator reflect on class and on individual progress.
-Results should inform lesson plans.
+- Formative - Formative assessments, also called classroom assessment techniques (CATs), are low-stakes, practice assessments that help both learners and the educator reflect on class and on individual progress.
+Results should inform lesson

-Activities - Are practice activities necessary?
-Again, think authenticity and application when possible.
-This should aid transfer of knowledge and recall.
+- Activities - Are practice activities necessary?
+Again, think about authenticity and application when possible.
+This should aid the transfer of knowledge and recall.

 - Transparency in sharing of learning outcomes.